stevenzhr/llamaIndex_workshop/README.md

 - Create index with custom code context
 - Execute sample query

+### Ultra task (Optional):
+Integrate Task 0 and Task 1 so that when you ask the model about "Chronoscape," it will reply with the content from the made-up document.

 ## Debug
 If you encounter the following error at task2:
 ```